Arr0way/arr0way.github.io/_posts/2015-3-29-reverse-shell-cheat-sheet.md

 Below are a collection of **reverse shells** that use commonly installed programming languages, or commonly installed binaries (nc, telnet, bash, etc).
 At the bottom of the post are a collection of uploadable reverse shells, present in Kali Linux.

+If you found this resource usefull you should also check out our [pen testing tools](/blog/reverse-shell-cheat-sheet/) cheat sheet which has some additional reverse shells and other commands useful when performing penetration testing.

 ## Setup Listening Netcat

 Your remote shell will need a listening netcat instance in order to connect back.